rodjek/puppet-lint/developer/tutorial/index.md

 end
 {% endhighlight %}

-Now we need to create a warning if the last token is not a newline.
+Now create a warning if the last token is not a newline.

 {% highlight ruby %}
 def check